Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Automatic-Manual SBST for

 Assumption \asmpt guides the generation of new input signals.
-For each input signal $\inputs_i \in \inputs$, it contains a triple $\langle int_i , R_i , n_i \rangle$ made of an interpolation function ($int_i$), a value range ($R_i$) and a number of control points. \NAMESIMULINK generates each input signal $\inputs_i$ by selecting $n_i$ time instants, i.e., $t_1,t_2,\ldots,t_{n_i}$, within the time domain $\timedomain=[0,b]$, such that $t_1=0$, $t_{n_i}=b$ and $t_1<t_2<\ldots<t_{n_i}$.
+For each input signal $\inputsignal_i \in \inputs$, it contains a triple $\langle int_i , R_i , n_i \rangle$ made of an interpolation function ($int_i$), a value range ($R_i$) and a number of control points ($n_i$). \NAMESIMULINK generates each input signal $\inputsignal_i$ by selecting $n_i$ time instants, i.e., $t_1,t_2,\ldots,t_{n_i}$, within the time domain $\timedomain=[0,b]$, such that $t_1=0$, $t_{n_i}=b$ and $t_1<t_2<\ldots<t_{n_i}$.
 The values of $t_1,t_2,\ldots,t_{n_i}$ can also be chosen to ensure a fixed difference between consecutive time instants, i.e., for all $t_j,t_{j+1}$ with $j\in\{1,2,\ldots n_i-1\}$, the value of $t_{j+1}-t_{j}$ is fixed.
-Then, \NAMESIMULINK selects a value $\inputs_i(t_j)$ from value range $R_i$ for each time instant $t_j$.
-The interpolation function (e.g., piecewise constant, linear or piecewise cubic) is then used to generate the values assumed by input signal $\inputs_i$ over the rest of time domain $\timedomain$.
-For example, the input signals for the \texttt{Throttle} and \texttt{Brake} reported in figure~\ref{fig:InputAT} are generated by considering the value range $[0,100]$ for the throttle percentage applied to the engine (\%), and $[0,325]$ for the pound-foot (lb - ft) torque applied by the brake.
-To generate the input signals, $10$ control points and the Piecewise Cubic Hermite Interpolating Polynomial (\texttt{pchip}) interpolation function~\cite{PCHIP} are considered.
-The values selected for the time instants are indicated in the figure~\ref{fig:InputAT} with the ``$\circ$'' symbol on the x-axis.
-The points on the input signals labeled with the``$\ast$'' symbol indicate the values selected for the input signals at these time instants.
+Then, \NAMESIMULINK selects a value $\inputsignal_i(t_j)$ from value range $R_i$ for each time instant $t_j$.
+The interpolation function (e.g., piecewise constant, linear or piecewise cubic) is then used to generate the values assumed by the input signal $\inputsignal_i$ over the rest of the time domain $\timedomain$.
+For example, the input signals for the \texttt{Throttle} and \texttt{Brake} reported in \Cref{fig:InputAT} are generated by considering the value range $[0,100]$ for the throttle percentage applied to the engine (\%), and $[0,325]$ for the pound-foot (lb-ft) torque applied by the brake.
+To generate the input signals, the Piecewise Cubic Hermite Interpolating Polynomial (\texttt{pchip}) interpolation function~\cite{PCHIP} and $7$ and $3$ control points are respectively considered for the \texttt{Throttle} and the \texttt{Brake}.
+The values selected for the time instants are indicated in the \Cref{fig:InputAT} with the ``$\circ$'' symbol on the x-axis.
+The points on the input signals labeled with the ``$\ast$'' symbol indicate the values selected for the input signals at these time instants.
+The input generator component assigns values to the search parameters: the values to be assigned to the control points.
+The number of search parameters is equal to the sum, across the signals, of the number of their control points.
+Note that the number of possible combinations to be assigned to the parameters depends on their range and type.
+For example, if the values assumed by the control points are real, there are infinite possible combinations of parameter values.